xlladdins/xll/docs/Excel4MacrosH-P.md

 | 2 or '                    | ' (single quotation mark) |
 | 3 or {None}               | No text qualifier         |

-Consecutive\_delim    is a logical value corresponding to the Treat Consecutive Delimiters as One check box which, if TRUE, allows consecutive delimiters (such as ",,,") to be treated as a single delimiter.
+Consecutive\_delim&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Treat Consecutive Delimiters as One check box which, if TRUE, allows consecutive delimiters (such as ",,,") to be treated as a single delimiter.
 If FALSE, all consecutive delimiters are considered separate column breaks.

-Tab, semicolon, comma, space    are logical values corresponding to the check boxes in the Column Delimiters group.
+Tab, semicolon, comma, space&nbsp;&nbsp;&nbsp;&nbsp;are logical values corresponding to the check boxes in the Column Delimiters group.
 If an argument is TRUE, the check box is selected.
 These arguments apply only when the file\_type argument is 1 or omitted (delimited file type).

-Other    is a logical value indicating a custom delimiter to use in opening the text file.
+Other&nbsp;&nbsp;&nbsp;&nbsp;is a logical value indicating a custom delimiter to use in opening the text file.

-Other\_char    specifies the custom delimiter to use or FALSE if no custom delimiter is used.
+Other\_char&nbsp;&nbsp;&nbsp;&nbsp;specifies the custom delimiter to use or FALSE if no custom delimiter is used.

-Field\_info    is an array which consists of the following elements:
-"column number, data\_format", if file\_type is 1; or "start\_pos,
+Field\_info&nbsp;&nbsp;&nbsp;&nbsp;is an array which consists of the following elements: "column number, data\_format", if file\_type is 1;
-data\_format" if file\_type is 2.
+or "start\_pos, data\_format" if file\_type is 2.

 **Related Function**

-TEXT.TO.COLUMNS   Parses text, as in a text file, into columns of data
+TEXT.TO.COLUMNS&nbsp;&nbsp;&nbsp;Parses text, as in a text file, into columns of data

 Return to [top](#H)